syncfusion-content/uwp-docs/uwp/Bullet-Graph/Getting-Started.md

 ## Adding caption

-You can assign a caption to **SfBulletGraph** by making use of “Caption” property and also you can position it either near or far using “**CaptionPosition**” property.
+You can assign a caption to **SfBulletGraph** by making use of “Caption” property and also you can position it either near or far using [`CaptionPosition`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.BulletGraph.SfBulletGraph.html#Syncfusion_UI_Xaml_BulletGraph_SfBulletGraph_CaptionPosition) property.

 {% tabs %}
 {% highlight xaml %}